 Selecting A Ring For The Occasion

-Nose studs essentially go with every shape and the best form of nose jewellery.
+Nose studs essentially go with every shape and are the best form of nose jewellery.
 If you have a nose that falls on the broader side then you can go for a stud that has a stone in it.
 If your nose is narrow then you can go for a smaller stud.
-A nose stud looks good on any type of attire, Indian or western.
+A nose stud looks good on any type of attire, Indian or Western.
 And they look well in a professional or intimate setting.
-Nose studs are a no brainer and an effortless form of jewellery.
+Nose studs are a no-brainer and an effortless form of jewellery.